suffolklibraries/lgc/content/collections/events/lowestoft-movers.md

     content:
       -
         type: text
-        text: 'Led by experienced dance artists, you will explore a range of taught and improvisational exercises to get your body moving, have a chance to socialise, and – most importantly – have fun!'
+        text: 'Lowestoft Movers is a gentle movement class for over 55s.
+Held every Friday at 10-11am at The Kirkley Centre.
+The session is led by experienced dance artists, where you will explore a range of taught and improvisational exercises to get your body moving, have a chance to socialise, and – most importantly – have fun!
+Tea and biscuits are also included! '
   -
     type: paragraph
     content: